wintvelt/mb-btw-export/README.md

 Response:
 - `200 OK` if all went well.
 Always has `body` in response.
     - body may be empty object (full sync was completed),
-    - or contain `maxExceeded: true`: in which case sync incomplete, and needs to be run again (may be required multiple times)
+    - or body contains `maxExceeded: true`: in which case sync incomplete, and needs to be run again (may be required multiple times)

 ---